finos/rune-dsl/documentation/documentation.rst

 Mapping Component
 -----------------

-Mapping in Rosetta provides a mechanism for specifying how documents that are not Rosetta documents should be transformed into Rosetta documents.
-For more information see `mapping <mapping.html>`_

 Purpose
 ^^^^^^^

-Mappings in Rosetta are the annotations on the model that specify how input documents in other formats (e.g. FpML or ISDACreate json) can be transformed into Rosetta documents.
-Mappings are specified in the model as synonyms.
+Mapping in Rosetta provides a mechanism for specifying how documents in other formats (e.g. FpML or ISDACreate json) should be transformed into Rosetta documents.
+Mappings are specified as *synonym* annotations in the model.

 Synonyms added throughout the model are combined to map the data tree of an input document into the output Rosetta document.
-The synonyms can be used to generate an *Ingestion Environment*, a library of java that when given an input document will output the resulting Rosetta document.
+The synonyms can be used to generate an *Ingestion Environment*, a java library which, given an input document, will output the resulting Rosetta document.

 Synonyms are specified on the attributes of data type and the values of enum types.